Skip to main content

 Requirements

-• Commit to be in the program for 2 or 3 consecutive quarters and commit to at least 10 hours per week on research-related activities during each quarter.
+• Commit to be in the program for both Winter and Spring quarters, and commit to at least 10 hours per week on research-related activities during each quarter.

 • Meet with faculty mentor at least 1 hour per week.